zmy2017/Turtlebot-movebase-navigation/README.md

 # Turtlebot-movebase-navigation

-Turtlebot follows the trajectory of real world in a simulated  environment
+Turtlebot navigation with movebase in Gazebo.

 # Installation